BHSS Jewelry & Metals and Stained Glass

 way to go, they didn't work for us.
 Maybe it's just having a classroom-setting,

+and far too many students using them, but they didn't last.
 They burnt right out on us.
 For our purposes, learning to control the iron at one temperature was a

 far greater skill to have mastered than to try to teach 125 students at a time to futz with controls.
 It just didn't work for us.